NixOS/rfcs/rfcs/0148-pipe-operator.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

+- What is the precise binding strength of the operator?
 - Who is going to implement this in Nix?
 - How difficult will the implementation be?
 - Will this affect evaluation performance in some way?